WWDC 2020 Will be Online Only, Apple Confirms - The Mac Observer

 WWDC 2020 Takes New Format

-Apple will announce more details about WWDC 2020 in the coming weeks.
+Apple will reveal more details about WWDC 2020 in the coming weeks.
 The announcement did not specifically mention the coronavirus outbreak.
 However, Phil Schiller, Apple’s senior vice president of Worldwide Marketing, hinted that the pandemic had had some influence on the decision.
 He said:

 We are delivering WWDC 2020 this June in an innovative way to millions of developers around the world, bringing the entire developer community together with a new experience.
 The current health situation has required that we create a new WWDC 2020 format that delivers a full program with an online keynote and sessions, offering a great learning experience for our entire developer community, all around the world.
 We will be sharing all of the details in the weeks ahead.